Skip to main content

 +

 Yes.
-On ClaudeWave you can browse similar mcp servers at /categories/mcp, sorted by popularity or recent activity.
+On ClaudeWave you can browse similar awesome lists at /categories/awesome, sorted by popularity or recent activity.

 Deploy uniprot-mcp to your cloud